itsbrunodev/hono-fsr/README.md

 ## Alternatives

 For projects that require tight integration between a frontend (React) and backend, or a full-stack experience, consider using [honox](https://github.com/honojs/honox).
-It is a full meta-framework that also supports file-system routing and server-side rendering with React.
+It is a full meta-framework that also supports file system routing and server-side rendering with React.

 hono-fsr is a powerful and lean server-side routing layer.
 Its sole focus is to provide a robust, convention-driven foundation for organizing your application's endpoints.
 It remains completely unopinionated about what your handlers return, be it JSON for an API, or HTML from Hono's built-in JSX renderer for a server-rendered site.